The Conjuring: Filming

 Principal photography began in late February 2012.
 Lasting for 38 days, shooting took place primarily at EUE/Screen Gems Studios as well as other locations in and around Wilmington, North Carolina.
 Filming also took place at the University of North Carolina Wilmington in March 2012 while the campus was on its spring break.
 Diana Walsh Pasulka, professor of Religious Studies at UNC-Wilmington, was the chief religious consultant for the project.
 Lorraine Warren spent some time observing the shoot and later recalled that she had expressed no qualms to the filmmakers with how her story was adapted.
 After wrapping up in Wilmington on April 20, the film concluded its principal photography on April 26, 2012.
 All scenes were shot in chronological order.

 Post-production

-The film was in post-production in August of the same year.
+The film was in post-production in August 2012.
 Around 20 to 30 minutes of footage was removed from the first cut of the film, which initially ran at about two hours in duration.
 After positive test screenings, the final edit of the film was locked in December 2012 and awaited its summer release.